 (410) 706-0094 Fax

-As the Associate Dean for Student Research and Education, Dr. Fantry oversees and is responsible for all of the functions of the Office of Student Research including student research programs, combined degree programs (MD/MS), educational community outreach programs and the development of research education and training.
-In addition, he is the Course Director for Pathophysiology and Therapeutics I/II and the Second Summer Education Program (SSEP) as well as the Clinical Co-Director of Functional Systems.
-Dr. Fantry is also a member of the Office of Student Affairs where he serves primarily in a counseling and advisory role and writes MSPEs (Medical Student Performance Evaluations).
-In addition, he is a member of the Division of Gastroenterology and Hepatology in the Department of Medicine where he directs a multidisciplinary Heartburn and Dyspepsia Program in the Digestive Health Center.
+As the Assistant Dean for Student Research and Education, Dr. Thom oversees and is responsible for all of the functions of the Office of Student Research including student research programs, combined degree programs (MD/MS), educational community outreach programs and the development of research education and training.
+In addition, she is the co-course director for Foundations of Research and Critical Thinking with Dr. Matteson.
+Dr. Thom is a member of the Division of Genomic Epidemiology and Clinical Outcomes in the Department of Epidemiology and Public Health.
+Dr. Thom is currently funded by the Agency of Healthcare Research Quality and the Centers for Disease Control and Prevention.
+Her area of research focus includes the study of antimicrobial resistant pathogens, prevention of infections in the healthcare setting and antimicrobial stewardship.